sourabhsihag16/interviewPrepration/README.md

 # interviewPrepration

-curated from all over the internet for preparing SDE interviews
+curated from all over the internet for preparing SDE interviews ( You can follow other alternatives also.
+I'm adding topic name with link which I referred)

 [List of good companies](https://github.com/shubhvash/moreThanFAANGM)